Grandparent Volunteers are Golden!

 Just make sure that you check the P&C / P&F regulations in your state about the need for blue cards and other requirements for having Grandparent Volunteers on your committee or helping out as volunteers.

 Here’s an idea that you might be able to implement at your school if it’s appropriate.

 How about running a mentoring or Adopt a Grandparent program?
-It could be as simple as one of your volunteers spending half an hour or an hour with a student who needs it, or even with a small group of students.
+It could be as simple as one of your volunteers spending half an hour with a student who needs it, or even with a small group of students.
 Just to hang out, play games and chat.
 Some schools already run this sort of activity through their chaplaincy program, so talk to your school principal about it.